Daniela Borelli Dos Santos: Achievements

-International Indoor Handball Career
+International indoor handball career

 She was selected and represented Australia at the 2011 World Women's Handball Championship in Brazil and the 2013 World Women's Handball Championship in Serbia, she also represented Australia for the Oceanian Qualifiers in 2016.

 International Beach Handball Career

-Currently selected to represent Australia for the World Championships 2018 in Russia.
-She is vice captain of the Australian team.
+She was selected to represent Australia for the World Championships 2018 in Russia.
+She was vice captain of the Australian team.

 She also represented Australia for the following events: